Sitefinity/NewslettersSendGrid/README.md

 * Navigate to http://__[mySitefinityWebSite]__/Sitefinity/Administration/Settings/Basic/Newsletters/?sf_global=true and change the active profile to SendGrid.

 * In your SendGrid account navigate to Dashboard, then Settings -> Mail Settings and activate the event notification app.
-You have to specify the HTTP post URL to http://__[mySitefinityWebSite]__/restapi/sendgrid/events.
+You have to specify the HTTP post URL to http://__[mySitefinityWebSite]__/restapi/sendgrid/events and then check the Bounced and Dropped events.